idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ComputeFiniteStrain.md

 of the deformation graidient is used to find the incremental rotation tensor
 $\boldsymbol{\hat{R}}$ and the stretching rate $\boldsymbol{D}$.
-Following [cite:rashid1993incremental], the stretching rate tensor can be expressed in terms of 'incremental' right Cauchy-Green deformation tensor
+Following [cite:rashid1993incremental], the stretching rate tensor can be expressed in terms of the 'incremental' right Cauchy-Green deformation tensor
 \begin{equation}
   \label{eqn:stretching_tensor_definition}
   \boldsymbol{D} = \frac{1}{\Delta t}\log({\hat{\boldsymbol{C}}^{1/2}})